-The Roan Cliffs contain important nesting habitat for peregrine falcons and golden eagles, both of which are protected under the Federal MBTA.
+The Roan Cliffs contain important nesting habitat for peregrine falcons and golden eagles, both of which are protected under the Federal Migratory Bird Treaty Act.
 In addition, the golden eagle is protected under the Federal Bald and Golden Eagle Protection Act.
 An active peregrine eyrie and potential nesting habitat are located within the area.
-Several golden eagle nests are located on the cliffs that are within and adjacent to the

-ACEC boundary.
-The BLM considers this to be an important raptor nesting area and the cliffs are identified as a wildlife security area in the 1999 FSEIS.
-In addition, the CNHP identified it as a Conservation Area for its plant and raptor habitat values.
-Townsend's big-eared bat, a BLM sensitive species, is known to occupy the claystone cave (Section 3.3.4).
+Several golden eagle nests are located on the cliffs that are within and adjacent to the ACEC boundary.
+The BLM considers this to be an important raptor nesting area and the cliffs are identified as a Wildlife Seclusion Area in the 1999 FSEIS.
+In addition.
+Colorado Natural Heritage Program identified it as a Conservation Area for its plant and raptor habitat values.
+Townsend's big-eared bat, a BLM sensitive species, is known to occupy the claystone cave (see Section 3.3.4).

 The area below the rim is important due to the diversity of vegetation types, including oakbrush and mixed mountain shrub, pinyon/juniper, sagebrush benches, and riparian.
 These various habitat types provide essential food, cover, water, and seclusion for many wildlife species, promoting the area's high biological richness and diversity.
-Most importantly, the unroaded nature of the area provides security among various habitat types that is important to many wildlife species.
-This area provides transitional and winter range for big game and is one of the few areas where migration routes exist from the top of the Roan Cliffs to the lower slopes.
+Most importantly, the unroaded nature of the area provides a seclusion/security component among various habitat types that is important to many wildlife species.
+This area provides transitional and winter range for big game and is one of the few where migration corridors exist from the top of the Roan Cliffs to the lower slopes.